CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="SnapshotAPI..listSnapshots"></a>

 ### SnapshotAPI~listSnapshots() ⇒ <code>Promise</code>
-gets an array of the snapshots on civo account
+gets an array of the snapshots on civo account [GET]

 **Kind**: inner method of [<code>SnapshotAPI</code>](#SnapshotAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the foirewall list or rejects with an error